opendatateam/udata/docs/installation.md

 ```

 Before restarting all services to start uData, we need to adjust its configuration
-and collect static assets to make them available for NGinx.
+and collect static assets to make them available for nginx.

 ```shell
 su - udata